 Encouraging activities as diverse as lunchtime yoga and exercise classes, book clubs or discussion groups — whether online or face-to-face — can build a sense of community which is important to maintaining good mental health.
 There’s a strong connection between physical and mental wellbeing, so more active pursuits will benefit mental health, too — boosting the resilience of employees, to the benefit of the business as well as participating individuals.

-Keep these ten points in mind and your business should be able to develop a culture that provides effective mental health support all year round… not just for a particular week in May.
-But let’s not forget how valuable that week can be in providing the impetus that really gets things moving.
-We can make Mental Health Awareness Week the start of something that’s as enduring as it is important.
+Keep these ten points in mind and your business should be able to develop a culture that provides effective mental health support all year round… not just for a particular day in October.
+But let’s not forget how valuable events like this can be in providing the impetus that really gets things moving.
+We can make the time around World Mental Health Day the start of something that’s as enduring as it is important.